ninjarobot/SshCa/README.md

 * Write RSA public keys as OpenSSH public keys
 * Sign OpenSSH public keys with an RSA implementation such as `System.Security.Cryptography.RSA` or the one returned by `Azure.Security.KeyVault.Keys.Cryptography.CryptographyClient.CreateRSA`.

+### Important Information

+* Conversion between RSA and OpenSSH public keys always formats them as `ssh-rsa`.
+* Certificates need to be signed with SHA-512 as the signatures are always formatted as `rsa-sha2-512`.
+* Generated certificate algorithm is always `rsa-sha2-512-cert-v01@openssh.com`.

+The goal is to allow external service to sign SSH keys, so this gives some flexibility in what RSA implementation is used for signing (dotnet RSA, OpenSSL, external call to Azure Key Vault or AWS KMS, maybe you have an HSM).
+Whichever implementation is used, it should be signed with an RSA private key using SHA-512.

+Support for signing elliptic curve keys is possible in OpenSSH, but not implemented at this time.

 ### Usage

 This example uses an RSA key in Azure Key Vault to sign an SSH public key.